-NAME OF DIRECTOR POSITION EXPERIENCE AND EXPERTISE HIGHLIGHTS LENGTH OF SERVICE INDEPENDENT RATIONALE James Askew Non- Executive Mining engineer with over 40 years' broad international experience as a Director and Chief Executive Officer of Australian and international publicly listed mining, mining finance and 6 years, 5 months (at March Yes No relevant relationships or B.Eng, M.Eng Chairman related companies.
-2021) interests.
+NAME OF DIRECTOR POSITION EXPERIENCE AND EXPERTISE HIGHLIGHTS LENGTH OF SERVICE INDEPENDENT RATIONALE James Askew B.Eng, M.Eng Non- Executive Mining engineer with over 40 years' broad international experience as a Director and Chief Executive Officer of Australian and international publicly listed mining, mining finance and 7 years, 5 months (at March Yes No relevant relationships or B.Elig, M.Elig Chairman related companies.
+2022) interests.
 Continuous involvement with the African mining industry since 1985.
 Chairman of OceanaGold Corporation (retired June 2019), Non-Executive Director of Evolution Mining Limited and Endeavour Mining Corporation.
 Shaun Verner MSc, B.Bus, B.Arts Managing Director Senior resource industry executive with extensive general management and cross-functional commercial, operations, supply chain and leadership experience.
-4 years, 1 month (at March 2021) No Managing Director and CEO and receives 20 years' experience at BHP Limited in a variety of executive roles, with extensive international commercial and operational experience across a range of commodities including copper and base metals, uranium and thermal and metallurgical coal. performance based remuneration linked to Company based performance hurdles.
-Jose Manuel Caldeira Non- Executive Prominent and senior lawyer in Mozambique with over 30 years' commercial and government experience.
-Senior partner at Sal and Caldeira Advogados, Lda in Mozambique, one of the 6 years, 8 months (at March No Partner of Sal and Caldeira Advogados Law degree and accounting diploma leading law firms in Mozambique and a former judge of the Maputo City Court.
-2021) Lda, the Company's primary legal representative in Mozambique.
-Lisa Bahash Non- 30 years' experience in the automotive OEM, Tier 1 supplier and aftermarket sectors 2 years, 8 Yes No relevant relationships BSME, MSEM Executive Director including Senior Vice President, Automotive and Transportation with Jabil Inc., one of the world's leading electronics manufacturing services company, and Group Vice President and General Manager of Johnson Control's Power Solutions business, one of the world's largest automotive battery manufacturers leading the OEM and technology strategies including advanced energy storage and Lithium-Ion technologies. months (at March 2021) or interests.
-Sara Watts Non- Executive 12 years' experience as a director and audit and risk committee chair for across a range of sectors including technology, logistics, arts and disability.
-1 year, 9 months (at March 2021) Yes No relevant relationships or interests.
-BSc, MBA, FAICD, FCPA Director Over 30 years of financial, operational and international experience, including through involvement in multiple technology transformation projects.
+5 years, 1 month (at March 2022) No Managing Director and CEO and receives 20 years' experience at BHP Limited in a variety of executive roles, with extensive international commercial and operational experience across a range of commodities including copper and base metals, uranium and thermal and metallurgical coal. performance based remuneration linked to Company based performance hurdles.
+Jose Manuel Caldeira Law degree and accounting diploma Non- Executive Director Prominent and senior lawyer in Mozambique with over 30 years' commercial and government experience.
+Senior partner at Sal and Caldeira Advogados, Lda in Mozambique, one of the leading law firms in Mozambique and a former judge of the Maputo City Court.
+7 years, 8 months (at March 2022) Yes Partner of Sal and Caldeira Advogados Lda, the Company's primary legal representative in Mozambique.
+A review of the fees paid to the firm over the last 3 years was undertaken revealing these were not of a material nature and therefore would not impact Mr Caldeira's independence status on the Board.

+NAME OF DIRECTOR POSITION EXPERIENCE AND EXPERTISE HIGHLIGHTS LENGTH OF SERVICE INDEPENDENT RATIONALE Lisa Bahash Non- 30 years' experience in the automotive OEM, Tier 1 supplier and aftermarket sectors 3 years, 8 Yes No relevant relationships BSME, MSEM Executive Director including Senior Vice President, Automotive and Transportation with Jabil Inc., one of the world's leading electronics manufacturing services company, and Group Vice President and General Manager of Johnson Control's Power Solutions business, one of the world's largest automotive battery manufacturers leading the OEM and technology strategies including advanced energy storage and Lithium-Ion technologies. months (at March 2022) or interests.
+Sara Watts Non- 12 years' experience as a director and audit and risk committee chair for across a range of 2 year, 9 months Yes No relevant relationships BSc, MBA, FAICD, CD, Executive Director sectors including technology, logistics, arts and disability. (at March 2022) or interests.
+FCPA Over 30 years of financial, operational and international experience, including through involvement in multiple technology transformation projects.
 Former executive experience includes head of Internal Audit IBM Asia Pacific, Chief Financial Officer of IBM Australia/New Zealand, Vice-Principal (Operations) at the University of Sydney, and interim CEO of City West Housing.
-John Beevers BEng (Mining), MBus, MAICD Non- Executive Director John is currently a Director of Orica Limited.
-John is a former Director of QUT Bluebox, the commercialisation arm of Queensland University of Technology, and former Chief Executive Officer and Managing Director of GroundProbe.
-John had a variety of other roles, including former Executive roles within Orica Group, including Group General Manager of Chemical Services and Chief Executive Officer of Orica Mining Services.
-10 months (at March 2021) Yes No relevant relationships or interests.
+John Beevers Non- John is currently a Director of Orica Limited.
+John is a former Director of QUT Bluebox, the 1 year, 10 months Yes No relevant relationships BEng (Mining), MBus, MAICD Executive Director commercialisation arm of Queensland University of Technology, and former Chief Executive Officer and Managing Director of GroundProbe.
+John had a variety of other roles, including former Executive roles within Orica Group, including Group General Manager of Chemical Services and Chief Executive Officer of Orica Mining Services. (at March 2022) or interests.
+Average Length o f Service: 4 years and 7 months